Dental Phobia, Dental Fear, Dental Anxiety

 Modern dentistry has many new techniques with regards to the administration of local anaesthetics to block any possibility of pain.
 There are many people who have anatomical or biological variations that do require more individual techniques in order to predictably achieve proper local anaesthesia.
 This variation should be communicated to your dentist.

 All injections should be given slowly.
 The needle itself is not the major cause of discomfort, but in fact, it is the pressure and volume of the fluids being injected that causes the discomfort.
 There are also great differences in the types of tissue in various locations, anatomically and from person to person, that must be considered when administering injections.

 Oral medications such as a valium, or something similar, can be used to help you relax and feel more comfortable during long procedures. nitrous oxide (sweet air, laughing gas) also provides pain relief and distraction.
 A discussion regarding predictable pain control options with your dentist would be helpful when choosing the best option for you.

 As you get more comfortable in the dental environment, you can engage in various distraction techniques that some dental practices have on hand.
-The use of a Walkman, Discman, or iPod is a common technique.
+The use music or podcasts with headphones is a common technique.
 We only suggest using distraction techniques once you have established some trust and confidence as your ability to communicate will be compromised.